 The following values have been defined by the government as being 'British':-

 By understanding and respecting the Longfleet school values of Aspiration, Resilience, Kindness and Wisdom as well as following the school's behaviour system, the children will naturally be displaying some of the attributes associated with the British values.
 We also make links throughout out curriculum work where appropriate e.g. we learn about a range of faiths within RE, in our PHSE lessons there is an emphasis on the rights of an individual to be free to express their own views etc. Throughout the year there are a range of additional curriculum activities such as voting for the Captains' Council, each year group does a community action project e.g. visiting a local care home, litter picks etc. which help to put some of the values into a real life context.
-We are currently auditing our coverage of the British values within the daily curriculum so that we can ensure there is an equal balance as to how often they are referenced.
+In our Courageous Advocacy Units of Work (see above for more information) we discuss the links between the areas studied and the British Values.